jimniels/logo-integrity/README.md

 ## To-Do

 ### 1.0
-- Title of the thing? <title> tag at least
 - Test in IE8 (make images work as svg fallbacks)
 - Make sure analytics are in

 ### Would be nice
 - 'Reset' game rather than reload